tunnckoCore/eths-eip7702-undrainer/README.md

 To save struck Ethscriptions in a wallet that has attached drainer, you should

 1. Make sure to have https://bun.com installed
+2. Git clone the repository
-2. Then populate env variables in `.env`
+3. Then populate env variables in `.env`

 ```.env
 EOA_PRIVATE_KEY=0x_private_key